 This service has been known to save clients 40-70% within a year.

 Machine translation has had its drawbacks – a major downside of MT technology is that it would historically only benefit subsequent projects.

 At Wolfestone, our technology provides instant results to the current translation project.
 A recent advancement in our technology allows for the document to be updated as it is translated.
 This provides instant savings to our clients rather than having to wait for the new MT to be updated, speeding and improving the quality of the translation, being faster than ever.

 If you have repeated sentences, phrases and terminology, as the translator works their way through the document on our secure cloud-based servers, the document itself updates throughout if there are any repetitions.
 Now the translator can spend their energy on translating only new content instead of the repeated phrases that all businesses have, allowing clients to save more money the more that is translated.

 Depending on the amount of repetition, a translator’s daily productivity can potentially double.
-This means a quicker turnaround time on your documents, and all this time saved is reflected in the price we give to you.
+This means a quicker turnaround time on your documents.
+And all this time saved is reflected in the price.